 ONLINE SUBMISSIONS: Download links (Vimeo with download permission enabled, Dropbox, WeTransfer, Google Drive, Aspera, Youtube, etc.) will be accepted.
 Include access passwords where applicable.
 Email firstname.lastname@example.org

-CATEGORIES/GENRE: In correlation with our prizes, we have two categories: COLOR NARRATIVE and BLACK AND WHITE NARRATIVE.
+CATEGORIES/GENRE: In correlation with our prizes, we have two categories: 1) NARRATIVE:COMEDY or HORROR and 2) EXPERIMENTAL.
 Contestants must indicate which category he/she is entering.

 LANGUAGE GUIDELINES: If films are not in English, English subtitles must be included.